datatogether/webapp/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/datatogether/webapp.svg?style=flat-square)](https://codecov.io/gh/datatogether/webapp)
 [![CI](https://img.shields.io/circleci/project/github/datatogether/webapp.svg?style=flat-square)](https://circleci.com/gh/datatogether/webapp)

-**Webapp** is the main public-facing web application to allow user to contribute metadata about content that has been crawled & archived from [Data Together](https://datatogether.org).
-Beta code runs on [archivers.co](https://archivers.co) and production code on [datatogether.org](https://datatogether.org).
-This repository has a React front end which includes the user interface of the web application.
+**Webapp** is the main public-facing web application to allow users to contribute metadata about content that has been crawled & archived from [Data Together](https://datatogether.org).
+A beta version of the code runs on [archivers.co](https://archivers.co) and production code on [datatogether.org](https://datatogether.org).
+This repository has a React front end that includes the user interface of the web application.
 New features of the Data Together platform are coordinated and developed in one or more of the other repositories listed in our [Roadmap](https://github.com/datatogether/roadmap).

 ## License & Copyright